How To Make Dandelion Flower Bread from early spring dandelion flower petals, lemon and banana, for a moist quick bread.

 Eat Your Greens – Dandelion Greens That Is!

-Having grown up alongside of the Greek community, I was aware that they made a delicious dish of dandelion greens
+Having grown up alongside of the Greek community, I was aware that they made a delicious dish of dandelion greens.

-The dandelion greens were cooked in olive oil, lemon and garlic.
+The dandelion greens I’ve eaten throughout my life were cooked in olive oil, lemon, fresh oregano and garlic, always garlic.Â

 Who Knew You Could Eat Dandelions